-The strategic acquisition of 10% of Forrest Street Pty Ltd (our joint venture partner in LMW Hegney in WA and SA) will further strengthen LMW's ability to deliver an enhanced range of services to major clients nationally.
-The two companies share a common valuation platform and have worked together for five years.
-There are readily achievable synergies available that will further contribute to top and bottom line growth in the near term.
+The strategic acquisition of 12.5% of Forrest Street Pty Ltd (our joint venture partner in WA and SA) further strengthened LMW's ability to deliver an enhanced range of services to major clients nationally.
+The two companies share a common valuation platform and have worked together since 2010.
+Further potential synergies are achievable that will further contribute to growth in the near term.
+This strategic investment is accounted for on the balance sheet at cost, with income being derived through monthly fully franked dividends, which have enhanced after tax returns.